Open House Festival

 Strand has been an important east/west route in London since AD190 when it was called Strond, meaning edge of the river.
 It remains a key processional route between Westminster Abbey and St Paul’s.
 Completed in 1905, Aldwych is a younger part of the city, and inspired by Parisian boulevards.

 In the 20th century, Strand and Aldwych formed a multi-lane, heavily trafficked one-way gyratory.
 Despite being lined with renowned institutions including Somerset House, the Courtauld Gallery (both Grade 1 listed), Store Studios and Bush House as well as universities King’s College and London School of Economics, the area became a hostile non-place, somewhere to pass through quickly, with pedestrians pinned back by traffic.
-The gyratory turned the Grade 1* St Mary Le Strand Church into a glorified traffic island known to bus drivers as St Mary in the Way.
+The gyratory turned the Grade 1 listed St Mary Le Strand Church into a glorified traffic island known to bus drivers as St Mary in the Way.

 LDA Design and Westminster City Council have worked to remove traffic along Strand, from Waterloo Bridge to St Clement Danes.
 Now, there is a generous performance space for the educational and cultural institutions along Strand to curate, and beautiful, tranquil gardens surround St Mary le Strand church.
-Aldwych has become two-way, and more pedestrian-friendly with new crossings.

 Described as one of the best things to happen to London in years, this significant and complex project demonstrates a shift in how we view our city streets.
 SAVE Britain’s Heritage has described it as “the best and most enlightened example of good town planning since the creation of Covent Garden Piazza in the 1970s.”